 • The Hampton Roads Air Quality Committee (HRAQC)

-Additionally, DEQ has established a northern Virginia delegation to participate in the the Metropolitan Washington Air Quality Committee
+Additionally, DEQ has established a northern Virginia delegation to participate in the Metropolitan Washington Air Quality Committee (MWAQC).
+Due to long-standing, historical air quality issues and the tri-state nature of the Metropolitan Washington, DC area, MWAQC is a standing committee with regularly scheduled meetings.

 To demonstrate how it plans to achieve federal air quality standards, Virginia must draft a “State Implementation Plan,” or SIP.
 This plan lists specific actions that the Commonwealth will undertake to improve and maintain acceptable air quality, and a time frame for accomplishing these goals.